benoittgt/understand_ruby_memory/README.md

   > A generational GC (also known as ephemeral GC) divides objects into generations and, on most cycles, will place only the objects of a subset of generations into the initial white (condemned) set. *[Tracing garbage collection](https://en.wikipedia.org/wiki/Tracing_garbage_collection#Generational_GC_.28ephemeral_GC.29)*

   So what I think is :
-  * the number of generation is related to the age of the objects allocations (from Wikipedia *many generational garbage collectors use separate memory regions for different ages of objects*).
+  * the number of generations is related to the age of the objects allocations (from Wikipedia *many generational garbage collectors use separate memory regions for different ages of objects*).
 In my case frequent allocations on generation 51 mean lot's of fresh new objects.
   * new objects allocations in younger generations means young objects
   * last generations only keep older objects